Combining Transformers with Natural Language Explanations: Approach

 \subsection{Efficiently Handling Large Memories with Sampling}

+In the architecture described so far, efficiently handling large memories is particularly challenging for two main reasons.
+First, as memory size grows, i.e., the number of memory slots increases, the number of irrelevant (if not noisy) memory slots for a given input example inevitably grows as well.
+Second, the complexity of the memory-related layers (steps (ii)--(iv) in Section~\ref{sec:memory_augmented_transformers}) also increases with the memory size.

-Dealing with complex deep learning models and large knowledge bases requires an efficient retrieval of relevant content while maintaining scalable memory usage.
-To this end, approximate solutions or sampling-based methods have been explored, trading-off performance with efficiency \cite{chandar2016hierarchical}.
-However, such solutions are mainly focused on simple comparison strategies like dot product similarity that are easily executed in parallel and approximated.
-In our case, we aim to define a more complex memory lookup phase.
-Therefore, we allow neural-based similarities and strive to look for an efficient sampling strategy to achieve scalability.
+To this end, approximate solutions or sampling-based methods have been explored, trading-off performance with efficiency~\citep{chandar2016hierarchical}.
+Typical solutions mainly exploit simple comparison strategies, like dot product similarity, that are easily executed in parallel and approximated.